dilshadparambil/user_registration_cpp/README.md

 # user_registration_cpp
-a program to take users input and use it to signup or login. user is given a menu with 4 choices.
+a program to take users input and use it to signup or login.<br />
+user is given a menu with 4 choices.
 1)login
 2)signup